-Former Deputy District attorney files whistleblower lawsuit
+Former deputy district attorney files whistleblower lawsuit

 Jun.
-10—A former state prosecutor has filed a whistleblower lawsuit claims she was fired for raising concerns about conflicts of interest in a case involving state Court of Appeals Judge Gerald E. Baca, Fourth Judicial District Attorney Thomas Clayton and his predecessor, former District Attorney Richard Flores.
+11—A former state prosecutor has filed a whistleblower lawsuit claiming she was fired for raising concerns about conflicts of interest in a case involving state Court of Appeals Judge Gerald E. Baca, Fourth Judicial District Attorney Thomas Clayton and his predecessor, former District Attorney Richard Flores.

 Her bosses, Clayton and Flores — both employed at one time by Baca's law firm, according to the lawsuit — fired her when she wouldn't let the issue drop.